 Frequently Asked Questions

 Starbucks consistently rotates its menu.
-Blueberry scones come and go and then come back again.
-The good news is with this recipe; you can have blueberry scones anytime!
+Starbucks blueberry scones come and go and then come back again.
+The good news is with this recipe, you can enjoy them anytime!

 - 2 cups (250g) all-purpose flour

 - ⅓ cup (72g) sugar